• Skip to primary navigation

 Fruit - Chocolate and raspberry is a delicious combination, but you don't have to use raspberries - you could use pitted cherries, chunks of strawberries, blackberries or blueberries.
 You could even use a mix of them all.

-Additions - You could keep these raspberry brownies as they are, but there are so many other things that you can add in to them.
+Additions - You could keep these raspberry brownies as they are, but there are so many other things that you can add into them.
 Some of our favourite additions are walnuts, pecans, dark or white chocolate chips, Nutella, peanut butter or Oeros.

 Storage